 Denmark ranks first for quality of life and the the easiest place to do business in Europe.
 Foreign companies benefit from an easy "plug 'n play" registration system when setting up a business in Denmark.
 Apart from the ease of setting up and running a business, Denmark offers a flexible labor market, a highly qualified and motivated talent pool, lucrative market access, and high quality of life.
 Freeman students at CBS have the opportunity to learn from Denmark's success as a leader in business.

-Students at CBS have few opportunities to be board.
+Students at CBS have few opportunities to be bored.
 At CBS students can engage in organizations run by students, dive into the most recent research in the popular CBS Library or take a well earned break in one of the CBS student cafés.
 If you feel like reflecting on the day's lecture or just enjoying the sun, you can use one of the many green areas surrounding CBS.
 If you are interested in expanding you knowledge of international business, you can participate in free guest lectures with speakers from all over the world.

 At CBS it is very easy to engage in activities and clubs outside your teaching.
 Whether you do sports, want to improve your skills in finance or sing in a choir -- CBS has a student organisation where you can practice your hobbies with other students -- from all of CBS' programs.
 CBS also offers a buddy program that pairs incoming exchange students with local students.
 Buddies help with cultural adaptation, airport pick up, National Registry registration, and other cultural and practical matters.